rgwch/mikrorest/docs/classes/MikroRest.md

 > **addStaticDir**(`dir`): `void`

-Defined in: index.ts:143
+Defined in: index.ts:144

-Add a directory for static files
+Add a directory for static files.
+If the method is called several times, directories are searched in the sequence, they were added.

 #### Parameters